Xiangyang1984/Gcluster/README.md

 The locus tag of the gene of interest can be found directly using keywords in GenBank files or in BLAST outputs from online sources (e.g. NCBI, RAST). if visualizing and comparing many genomes, Users are recommended to use interested_gene_generation.pl in Gcluster package to obtain a list of locus tag of interested genes based on a local blastp analysis.

 interested_gene_generation.pl needs "Genbank_file_directory" (the same input file data for Gcluster.pl) and "a blast database file" to run.
-In the "./test_data" directory, aioB.fasta is a blast database file in FASTA format, which contains at least one protein sequence homologous to the gene of interest.
+A blast database file, a protein database in FASTA format, which contains at least one protein sequence homologous to the gene of interest.
+For example, In the "./test_data" directory, aioB.fasta is a blast database file.

 ```
 $ cat test_data/aioB.fasta